Alaskan Way Protected Bike Lane

 Map showing project corridor on Alaskan Way between Virginia St and Broad St.

-Proposed Concept at 10% Design
+Refined Concept at 90% Design

 Map showing proposed design of protected bike lane on Alaskan Way between Virginia St and Broad St.